oltkkol/mal-proteins/README.md

     6. load .filter file into the program,
     7. export the MA tables.

-3. Analyze the data.
+3. Analyze and fit the data.

-## Publication and used data
-The whole dataset produced from steps 2-iii, 2-vi, 2-vii are available in folder `dataset`.

 ## Produced CSV data schema
 The produced CSV file contains the following columns: